p4yy/java-payy/README.md

 Ensure that all dependencies are installed, and the necessary permissions are granted before executing the bot within your chosen development environment.

-## Contact Me

-For any inquiries, feedback, or collaboration opportunities regarding JavaPayy, feel free to contact me via:

-- Discord: iqlasss (456374610305220611)

-I'm open to discussions, suggestions, and potential collaborations related to the JavaPayy project.

-## Support Me

-If you find JavaPayy helpful and wish to support its development or express your appreciation, you can:

-- Contribute to the project by submitting pull requests or reporting issues.
-- Share JavaPayy within your community or Discord servers.
-- Or you can buy me a coffee [https://saweria.co/p4yy]